OnInitiative-com/BigCommercePinterestFeedGenerator/Readme.md

 # BigCommerce-Pinterest-Feed-Generator

-Despite many paid solutions that use recurring monthly charges for their customers, BigCommerce-Pinterest-Feed-Generator is the first open-source feed generator for Pinterest using BigCommerce store data.
+BigCommerce-Pinterest-Feed-Generator is the first open-source feed generator for Pinterest using BigCommerce store data.

-By doing this, our goal is to present small-business owners with no IT background, a more affordable and transparent tool for automating the tedious task of exporting BigCommerce catalog data to their Pinterest business profile.
+Our goal is to present small-business owners with no IT background a more affordable and transparent tool for automating the tedious task of exporting BigCommerce catalog data to their Pinterest business profile.
 Our gain is to provide customer support at inexpensive rates compared to current market rates.
-Your gain is to know how we do it and being independent of depraving monthly-charges with no reason for them to be.
+Your gain is to know how we do it and being free of depraving monthly-charges from existing paid solutions.

 ## Contributing